rowleyup/startup/README.md

 ssh -i key ubuntu@domain

 In order to actually update environment variables in the server, use command: pm2 restart serviceName --update-env

+Most database functions are built in to the packages, just look up how to use them.

+functions can be called and declared simultaneously by (async () => {});